 "You have to tell me about them..."

-The shrunken teenager wasn't happy once the thief brought him back to the agency later that evening and stared up at the face of Hattori as they walked up the stairs, wondering how long it would be until they saw each other again.
+The shrunken teenager wasn't happy once the thief brought him back to the agency later that evening after they'd eaten at a restaurant and stared up at the face of Hattori as they walked up the stairs, wondering how long it would be until they saw each other again.
 What if it would be weeks or months?
 What if the thief suddenly had a change of heart and decided that he didn't want to bother with a shrunken teenage detective?

 Conan barely noticed that they had stopped, but suddenly became aware that Kaito was staring back at him.

 "Are you okay?" the thief wondered a bit creeped out that the child had been staring at him empty-eyed.